GEORGE A. ROMERO

 From the latter half of the 1980s and into the 1990s came Monkey Shines (1988), about a killer helper monkey; Two Evil Eyes (1990), an Edgar Allan Poe adaptation in collaboration with Dario Argento; The Dark Half (1993) from a novel written by Stephen King; and Bruiser (2000), about a man whose face becomes a blank mask.

-Romero updated his original screenplay and executive-produced the 1990 remake of Night of the Living Dead directed by Tom Savini.
-Savini is also responsible for the makeup and special effects in many of Romero’s films including Dawn of the Dead, Day of the Dead, Creepshow, and Monkey Shines.
+George updated his original screenplay and executive-produced the 1990 remake of Night of the Living Dead directed by Tom Savini.
+Savini is also responsible for the makeup and special effects in many of George's films including Dawn of the Dead, Day of the Dead, Creepshow, and Monkey Shines.

 LAND OF THE DEAD

-Romero directed a fourth Dead movie in Toronto, Land of the Dead, in 2005.
+In 2005, George directed the fourth film in the "Living Dead" series in Toronto, Land of the Dead.
 The movie’s working title was “Dead Reckoning”.
 Actors Simon Baker, Dennis Hopper, Asia Argento, and John Leguizamo starred, and the film was released by Universal Pictures (who released the Dawn of the Dead remake the year before).
 The film received mostly positive reviews.